 | Actual junk (broken items, random parts) | 10-15% | Discard immediately |

-The Three-Weekend Garage Overhaul
+The Three-weekend Garage Overhaul

 Weekend 1: The Great Unloading